netorcai/hexabomb/docs/game.rst

   The character must be alive.
 The target cell must exist and be empty.
 - **bomb**: Drop a bomb in the character current cell.
   The character must be alive and its cell must NOT contain a bomb.
+  The character's bomb count must be 1 or greater.
 - **revive**: Revive a dead character on the cell where it died.
   The character must have been dead for at least 3 turns.
 The cell be empty.